repositive/metis/README.md

 ### Update Datasets by single list of Synonyms

-Metis uses Iris to register a `action.annotate.get` pattern.
+Metis uses Iris to register a `action.synonyms.get` pattern.

 The ingestion payload must be in the [format](schemas/synonyms-is-valid.json):
 ```ts